Corpus Christi College, Cambridge: Traditions and anecdotes

-There have been few sightings of either apparition since the early 20th Century.
-This may have been because the Master in the 1930s, Sir Will Spens, let it be known that anyone complaining of a ghost would be sent down.

 Coat of arms

 The college's coat of arms consists of a quartered shield featuring a pelican on a red background in the top left and bottom right corners and three white lilies on a blue background in the top right and bottom left corners.

 The coat of arms was granted in 1570 by Robert Cooke, Clarencieux King of Arms, at the request of the Master, Archbishop Matthew Parker.
 It was by this that Parker introduced into the college the symbol of the mythical pelican with the body of a swan and the head of an eagle.
 It was believed in the Middle Ages that a pelican lived in a tree and laid three eggs; and that after they hatched the pelican quarrels with them and inadvertently kills them, while the mother pelican pecked at her own breast, spilling her blood on them and restoring them to life.
 This became a potent symbol for Christ feeding his followers spiritually with his body and blood.
 It was often associated with the Corpus Christi cult during the Middle Ages but not with the Cambridge guild until the granting of the arms in the 16th Century.

 The white lilies on a blue background are an ancient symbol of the Virgin Mary.
 The two symbols therefore incorporate the two constituent guilds of Corpus Christi and the Blessed Virgin Mary.

 Although the college officially has no motto, the college toast, Floreat Antiqua Domus (i.e. "May the old house flourish") is often used as such.
 The nickname 'Old House' has historically been used to refer to the whole college, but most usually to designate the main college buildings, as opposed to outlying places.

 The College colours used on scarves, ties, and various sports' kits are two white stripes on a cerise background.
 The Boat Club use maroon, rather than the cerise shade of pink, for their strips and oar blades.
 The other sports teams use maroon or sometimes a lighter pink.
 The Chapel scarf, worn by the choir or chapel wardens, is a dark maroon background with two white stripes on either side of a navy blue stripe running down the middle.